Alkenso/DataHandle/README.md

  - data of different formats having a nonlinear structure
  - any other data formats

-## Short description
-The main interface files are DataReadHandle and DataWriteHandle.
-All child classes responsible for the particular data format or type processing must be inherited from them.

-The data source class MUST redefine only 2 methods:
- - obtaining the full size of the data (in the final form)
- - read / write data from Range (position; length) to a specific address

 ## Reading and writing data
 Reading and writing is allowed to read to and write from:
  - C-style arrays char / signed char / unsigned char / std :: byte (C ++ 17)